gorkemcetin/awesome-command-palette/README.md

 # Command palette resources

-💡 *Brought to you by [Magny](https://magny.io), a free SaaS service to add command palettes in your application.*
+💡 *Brought to you by [Magny](https://magny.io), a free SaaS service to add command palettes in your application.
+This repo is also available at [commandpalette.org](https://commandpalette.org)*

 A command palette is a **user interface element** that provides access to a set of commands or actions.
 It typically appears as vertical menu of options and can be accessed using keyboard or mouse.